-Initiated in 2011, the practice of Kriya Yoga, with Kriya Yoga NZ, Heeding the call to explore and practice the deeper aspects of Yoga philosophy & practice, life and living from a traditional Guru/student lineage of teaching that offered deep roots of reliable & powerful transmissions of knowledge.
-Attending opportunities to spend time in retreat with the spiritual sangha of the Kriya community and in the presence of Guruji.
-My kriya practice offers up plenty of opportunity to practice humility in all aspects of life.
+Initiated in 2011, the practice of Kriya Yoga, with Kriya Yoga NZ, Heeding the call to explore and practice Raja Yoga as the deeper aspects of Yoga philosophy & practice, life and living from a traditional Guru/student lineage of teaching that offers deep roots of reliable & powerful transmissions of knowledge.
+Attending opportunities to spend time in retreat with the spiritual sangha of the Kriya community and in the presence of Paramahamsa Prajnananda a self realised Yogi Master, who graciously guides those seeking truth through the practice of uniting soul body & mind.
+Kriya practice offers up plenty of opportunity to practice humility in all aspects of life.

 Along the way studies in Ayurveda as a Lifestyle consultant offering beautiful Ayurvedic therapies & sharing the wisdom of this rich and vast science of life and living: herbs, diet and cooking, physiology, daily & seasonal routines as tools to constantly attune.

 Most recently, studied to teach a classical vedic meditation technique, as a natural expansion of Yoga facilitation.
 This technique was taught by the great Kriya Yogi – Paramahamsa Yogananda referred to as a premavatar (incarnation of love) a simple technique that offers wonderful rewards.

 Through sustained practice Yoga has come to mean much more than time spent on the mat or meditating.
 It is a change of habits, a way of life, shifting perceptions, and perhaps most importantly it is overcoming all the reasons we might not practice.